 How to Cook Quinoa

-There is no shortage of ways to incorporate quinoa into your diet.
+There is no shortage of ways to incorporate this important pseudo-grain into your diet.

 Quinoa is Dr. Joe proof which means even I can prepare it (cooking seems like way too much time and effort for the time it takes to eat something – that’s why I prefer not to cook).
 Add one part quinoa to two parts water in a saucepan and bring the mixture to a boil.
 Then reduce the heat and cover.
 It takes 15-20 minutes to cook one cup.
 If cooked properly the seeds should become translucent and the white germ should be partially detached.